lirielly/Big-Data-and-Cloud-Computing---Project-1/README.md

 ## Summary

-In this project I have to program an AppEngine app that provides information about images taken from the Open Images dataset.
+In this project you will have to program an AppEngine app that provides information about images taken from the Open Images dataset.
 Additionally, the app employs a TensorFlow model for image classification derived using AutoML Vision.

 ### The primary work will consist in: